 email@example.com // firstname.lastname@example.org

-HEADLINE (optional): A headline is not required.
-However, if you decide to use a headline on your resume, it should grab the reader’s attention and should “sell” you.
-Think, “Why should a company hire me?”
-See the following examples.
-Also, be sure to consult your Candidate Recruiter on this topic.
+HEADLINE (optional): A headline is not required, and in many cases takes up space that could otherwise be dedicated to your Experience section; however, if you decide to use a headline on your resume, it should grab the reader’s attention and ‘sell’ your skills.
+Think, “Why should this company hire me for this job?”
+See the following examples or consult your Candidate Recruiter on this topic.

 ARMY AVIATOR / TECHNICAL INSTRUCTOR